-Requires the ArcSight Recon capability or the Log Management and Compliance service.
+Requires the Log Management and Compliance service in ArcSight SIEM as a Service or the ArcSight Recon capability .
 Requires the Manage Outlier Models and Scoring permission.

 Select Insights > Outliers.

 To help you identify anomalous behavior, the Outlier Analytics feature allows you to compare incoming EventCount, BytesIn, and BytesOut values to typical values for your environment.
 The EventCount, BytesIn and BytesOut values are aggregations over certain time periods for each host/IP address.
 Outlier Analytics can create and persist a baseline of host behavior.
 To derive outliers, you compare this baseline with aggregations over new time periods.
 Basically, the lower the anomaly score, the more likely the event is anomalous.